jscs-dev/gulp-jscs/readme.md

 Make JSCS attempt to auto-fix your files.
 Be sure to pipe to `gulp.dest` if you use this option.

+##### config

+Type: `object`
+Default: Optionally specify the JSCS configuration settings directly.
+This will override the configPath option if specified.

 ##### configPath

 Type: `string`